Elliptic multizetas and the elliptic double shuffle relations: Geometric Elliptic Multizetas

 \begin{proof} We will apply Theorem \ref{thm:auxthm} with the following parameters: \begin{itemize} \item $k=\Q$, $\cA=\Q[\log(q)](\!(q)\!)$ with differential $\dd=q\frac{\partial}{\partial q}$, and $\cC={\rm Frac}(\Z[\![q]\!])$ (the latter is a differential field by the quotient rule for derivatives) \item $X=\{a_{2k}\}_{k \geq 0}$, $u_{a_{2k}}=-G_{2k}(q)$, hence

 \end{itemize} With these conventions, it follows from \eqref{eqn:diffeq} that the formal series

 with the iterated integrals regularized as in Section \ref{seciei}, is a solution of the differential equation $\dd S=M \cdot S$, with $S_1=1$.
 Consequently, the coefficient of the word $w=a_{2k_1}\ldots a_{2k_n}$ in $S$ is equal to $\Gc(2k_1,\ldots,2k_n;\tau)$.
-Moreover, since the $\Q$-linear independence of the Eisenstein series is well-known (cf. e.g. \cite{Serre:Cours}, VII.3.2), it remains to verify \eqref{eqn:trivint} in our situation.
+Moreover, since the $\Q$-linear independence of the Eisenstein series is well known (cf. e.g. \cite{Serre:Cours}, VII.3.2), it remains to verify \eqref{eqn:trivint} in our situation.

 To this end, assume that there exist $\alpha_{2k} \in \Q$, all but finitely many of which are equal to zero, such that

 Clearing denominators, we may assume that $\alpha_{2k} \in \Z$.
 Furthermore, from the definition of $\dd=q\frac{\partial}{\partial q}$, one sees that the image $\dd \mathcal C$ of the differential operator $\dd$ does not contain any constant except for zero.
 Therefore, the coefficient of the trivial word $1$ in \eqref{eqn:eq1} vanishes; in other words